awsdocs/elb-user-guide/doc_source/load-balancer-vpc-endpoints.md

 }
 ```

-For more information, see [Using VPC Endpoint Policies](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-access.html#vpc-endpoint-policies) in the *Amazon VPC User Guide*\.
+For more information, see [Using VPC endpoint policies](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-access.html#vpc-endpoint-policies) in the *Amazon VPC User Guide*\.